-If you have been denied credit (including denied for an apartment), you are entitled to a free copy of your credit report.
+If you have been denied credit, which includes being denied for an apartment, you are entitled to a free copy of your credit report.
 Simply request a copy from the credit-reporting agency that supplied the report to the creditor/landlord.

 According to the Fair Credit Reporting Act, as of September 20, 2010 all Wisconsin residents may request one free credit report per year from each credit bureau.
-Your FREE annual report MUST be ordered through a central clearinghouse:
+You MUST order your annual report through a central clearinghouse:

 Annual Credit Report Request Service - FREE Annual Credit Reports here!